netcosports/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A two or three letter prefix (e.g., `NST`) should always be used for class names and constants.
+A two or three letter prefix (e.g., `NST`) should always be used for class names and constants (except static and local constants for internal use).
 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
 A two letter prefix (e.g., `NS`) is [reserved for use by Apple](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/DefiningClasses/DefiningClasses.html#//apple_ref/doc/uid/TP40011210-CH3-SW12).

 **Preferred:**